Education Policy, PhD

 View the University’s Academic Requirements for PhD Degrees.

-The total number of course units required for graduation is 16.
+A total of 16 course units is required for graduation.

 |Disciplinary Foundation Courses|